 Would you like to play a role in creating the latest stereo systems, televisions, cell phones or computers?
 As an electrical engineering major, you'll study principles of electricity and how they can be applied to produce important advances in products and systems that have become essential to daily living.
 Learn more about the courses you must take to earn a bachelor's degree in electrical engineering.
-Schools offering Computer & Electronics Engineering Technology degrees can also be found in these popular choices.
+Schools offering Electrical Engineering degrees can also be found in these popular choices.

 A Bachelor of Science (B.S.) in Electrical Engineering program emphasizes creativity, critical thinking, communication and complex engineering skills.
 General education coursework focuses on advanced math and science principles that can prepare you for upper-division classes.
 Electrical engineering courses provide instruction on the design, production and operation of electric devices and systems.

 Elective courses allow you to tailor your learning towards specific areas of interest, such as analog electronics or energy systems.
 Classes are usually structured to include both lecture and hands-on laboratory components.

 Important Facts About Bachelor's Degrees in Electrical Engineering

 |Concentrations||Communication and telemetry, computer engineering, control systems, electrical energy systems, and photonics, among others|